francescm/idp3-accountlinking/README.md

 `accountlinking` flow is where all the logic about querying LDAP about the matching usernames lies.

-`accountlinking` is splitted in three parts:
+`accountlinking` is split in three parts:

  1. given a CF, do a LDAP search to fetch uids;
  2. display a "choose-your-uid" form;